DeltaNedas/SDL_FontCache/README.md

 # SDL_FontCache
-A generic font caching C library with loading and rendering support for SDL.
+A generic font caching C++ library with loading and rendering support for SDL.

 SDL_FontCache loads, caches, and renders TrueType fonts using SDL_ttf.
 It fully supports UTF-8 strings and includes some utility functions for manipulating them.